nbn22385/htpc-docker/README.md

 sudo mkdir /mnt/elements # directory that will act as the mount point for the SMB share
 ```

-3. Edit the fstab file to automount the network share on boot
+3. Edit the fstab file to automount the network share on boot (and after network is up)

 ```bash
 sudo vim /etc/fstab